HughWarrington/SymPortal_wiki/SymPortal-setup.md

 SymPortal relies on a number of third party programmes that can be divided into core dependencies (required for the core SymPortal analysis) and additional dependencies (required only for the UniFrac-based ordination functions; no additional dependencies are required for the BrayCurtis-based ordinations that are run as default).

 __Core dependencies__ (required)
-To perform quality filtering and MED node identification SymPortal relies on the following core third party programmes (please visit the links for information on how to install them):
+To perform quality filtering SymPortal relies on the following core third party programmes (please visit the links for information on how to install them):
 * [mothur](https://www.mothur.org/)(version=1.39.5)
-* [MED](http://merenlab.org/software/med/): o-pad-with-gaps; decompose (oligotyping pipeline version=2.1) __(please see the note on installing the oligotyping pipeline below)__
 * [BLAST+ executables](): blastn; makeblastdb (version 2.6.0+)

 __Additional dependencies__ (only required for UniFrac-based ordination analyses)